"What's a ghost? Unfinished business, is what!"

 I quickly developed some rudimentary actions and moved in to view my demise.
 Holy shit did I get messed up!
 I do not feel the need to improve the word choice but it's there if I change my crushed mind.
 Looking at was once my head, it would be a safe bet that I would not be the recipient of an open casket ceremony.
 Now I'm reminded that my family will have to deal with this and I'm hanging in the pallor and reality that will soon envelop my family.
 A first responder approaches my carcass and starts to toss his cookies.
 Somebody is yelling at him for debasing my remains with his technicolor yawn.
 I start to flash that it might be his first day and I create the scenario where he was in the middle of his lunch from Arby's when the call came and now he has to scrape my gray matter out of the dirt.
 Poor Bastard.
 More than likely will never eat at Arby's again but if it's any consolation, neither will I.

 I look up to see the all the traffic that has backed up due to me and notice that the stars seem practically touchable and certainly brighter than the headlights below.
 I can hear more than I want to.
 Distant screams, arguments in different languages, animals fornicating.
+I can taste the exhaust of every car below me.
+A few muscle cars that run rich.
+A radiator on the way out.
 I smell rotten eggs and/or sulfur, the odor of a mis-fueled catalytic converter.
 I don't know why I equate this smell to an archived automotive attachment and right on cue appears my father, dressed in coveralls, his hands black in grease, smoking a filterless Lucky Strike between the pinky and the ring-finger of his wrench-strengthened right hand, where less grease resides and he is lecturing me, or maybe ranting to anyone who will listen, on how the the catalytic converter will be the ruination of the American automobile, and I remember the passion of which he spoke, and the early summer evenings in his garage, with one of my recently purchased 300 dollar beaters, hood up, festooned with a hanging, tethered light explaining the intricacies of tweaking a carburetor or the harmonic symphony of an eight cylinder engine.
 He was a gifted mechanic and he guided me, taught me, yelled at me and essentially shared with me the one thing he was in complete possession of until they started to put computers in the processes and then he was through.
 The rant about the catalytic converter was one of his many swan songs, complete with beer soaked baritone and a winsome whisky chorus that sat proudly on the work bench, as prominent as the four-tiered toolbox.
 This particular rant was truly his goodbye to the ever-evolving science as a stroke took his grip and his thirst for combustible engines and he spent another nine years in a variety of loungers with a giant ceramic ashtray, never to venture out in his garage unless to give away a tool or smoke another Lucky Strike, the vast library of his expertise erased by an aneurysm and further calcified by a lack of interest.
 A phone on a desk at a job that I was working for until a most recent accident rings and it is my stepmother talking somewhat hurriedly about my father being taken to a hospital better known for GSW's and police being stationed outside of OR's.
 She could not specifically tell me what was wrong but she mentioned two or three times that he had been saying that "...this was his week." since Sunday and this was Tuesday.
 I remember knowing exactly what she was talking about as my father had a cavalier and grandiose way of addressing such matters.
 I'm now at the hospital's front desk, asking about my father and I'm directed to the 3rd floor where my queries are answered by a staff member handing me a phone.
 Somebody on the other end, with an air of nonchalance, tells me that he took a turn for the worse.

 "What exactly does that mean?"